Resources Related to Postsecondary Education for People with Disabilities

-Accommodations and Modifications for Students with Disabilities in Career Education and Adult General Education (guide)
+Accommodations and Modifications for Students with Disabilities in Career Education and Adult General Education (pdf)

 Provides information that will assist school district personnel when making decisions about the use of accommodations and modifications by students with disabilities in instructional situations.

 Advisory Commission on Accessible Instructional Materials in Postsecondary Education

 This commission, formed in October 2010, brings together people with disabilities and leaders in government, the publishing industry, higher education and accessible technology to make recommendations to Congress for improving postsecondary access to and distribution of accessible materials.
 Its website provides information on Commission meetings, documents, members, authorizing legislation, resources and contact information.
 Questions and public comments are welcomed.

 The American Occupational Therapy Association (AOTA)

 Assists students with disabilities to identify and prepare for postsecondary programs best suited to their individual needs and vocational goals.
 Occupational therapy practitioners can help design accommodations, or the environmental or activity modifications needed to support participation in a wide range of postsecondary education programs and activities.